klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

 ```javascript
 kip7Instance.burnFrom(account, amount [, sendParam])
 ```
-Destroys the given number of tokens from `account`, then the amount is deducted from the caller’s allowance.
+Destroys the given number of tokens from `account`.
+The allowance of the sender specified in `sendParam.from` or `kip7Instance.options.from` is reduced alongside the balance of `account`.

 Note that this method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.